-All bat species but you’re either insectivores or fruit eaters.
+All bat species but a few are either insectivores or fruit eaters.
 There’s only one bat species which have the blood of different creatures, and to no surprise, that this bat species is known as the Vampire Bat, or Desmodus rotundus.
 But don’t be confused; Vampire bats do not kill their host, they just consume enough blood to get a meal.
 It does not hurt or damage the host at all (although sometimes their snacks may get infected and cause problems with the host), which generally consist of livestock animals like cows, horses, and goats.

 They’re unlikely to attack humans and animals, regardless of what some films have shown you.
-The only time a bat will attack is if it is rabid with all the Rabies virus, or if is it triggered.
+The only time a bat will attack is if it is rabid with the rabies virus, or if it is triggered.
 Provocation will especially lead to mother bats to defend their young.
 This is the reason why pets are typical victims of these attacks.
 They are curious and only want to take a whiff of a mom bat, but she is in no mood.
 This is 1 reason why pet vaccinations are so important.
 Should you find one, do not touch it or try to maneuver it with something.
 Keep your space and call a pest elimination company!

 Bats Are Blind

 They aren’t blind at all.
 In actuality, Megachiroptera (tropical fruit bats) have fairly good eye sight because they have a perceptible visual cortex.
 Although Microchiroptera have eyes that are smaller, they can still see just fine.
 They do not use echolocation exclusively to navigate.
 They mostly use it to search for insects.